tricosys-solutions/laravel-template/README.md

-# Multi Auth for Laravel 5.4
+# Laravel Template with generic features for Laravel 5.4
 laravel-template is a laravel 5.4 framework project, here you will get ready implementation of
 * User/Admin multiple authentication.
 * User Registration and openauth implementation.